jlinoff/pam/PROPOSAL.md

   matched because one of them was broken, not because the states were the same.

+- **Theme leaking between captures.** Only two shots set the theme; the other twenty-six inherited whatever the previous one left, so what a capture looked like depended on shot order rather than on the shot.
+It surfaced when `SHOT=google` ran three captures in isolation and two came out light.
+  `main()` now sets dark before every capture, and the single light shot asks for it explicitly.

+  Worth noting the mechanism is still not fully explained: `setDarkLightTheme()` only writes `window.prefs.themeName` in memory, the default is dark, and nothing persists it — so a reload should reset it.
+Making the theme explicit removes the order-dependence either way, which is the property that matters.

 `search_for()` has the same shape and is so far stable, which is noted in its docstring rather than pre-emptively changed — the images are demonstrably reproducible and altering them would cost a churn to buy nothing.

+### A day spent debugging a cached image

+`pam-google-account.png` looked light in the rendered help page.
+Three diagnoses followed, each plausible from reading the code and each wrong: that the shots were not setting the theme (they were already dark), that `field.js` was missing a `setDarkLightTheme()` call after adding a field (the call is a no-op for those elements — they carry no `bg-light`, no `bg-dark` and no `data-bs-theme`, and inherit through the cascade), and that loading the example file wiped `themeName` (it calls `resetPrefs()` before merging, so the default survives).

+The image on disk was dark the whole time.
+The help page was serving a **cached PNG** — `python -m http.server` sends no `Cache-Control` or `ETag`, so a plain reload fetches fresh HTML and reuses the old images.
+A shift-reload fixed it.

+The tell was in the picture: the stale image showed a password length of 25, the new one 20.
+Opening the file directly — `open www/help/pam-google-account.png` — would have ended it in seconds and was never tried.

+**Hard-reload the help page after regenerating**, or check the file on disk before diagnosing the pipeline.

 ### Two different checks, only one of which travels